anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Physical Connections/Cables are generally the same within a zone, regardless of these specific L2/L3/SR-IOV configurations for the compute

-**Compute Bond Port:**  TOR port maps vlans directly with IRBs on the TOR pair for tunnel packets and Control Plane Control and Storage packets.
+**Compute Bond Port:**  TOR port maps VLANs directly with IRBs on the TOR pair for tunnel packets and Control Plane Control and Storage packets.
 These packets are then routed on the underlay network GRT.

 Server Flavors:  B1, B4, NV, ND

-**Compute SR-IOV Port:**  TOR port maps vlans with bridge domains that extend to IRBs, using VXLAN VNI.
-The TOR port associates each packet’s outer vlan tag with a bridge domain to support VNF interface adjacencies over the local EVPN/MAC bridge domain.
+**Compute SR-IOV Port:**  TOR port maps VLANs with bridge domains that extend to IRBs, using VXLAN VNI.
+The TOR port associates each packet’s outer VLAN tag with a bridge domain to support VNF interface adjacencies over the local EVPN/MAC bridge domain.
 This model also applies to direct physical connections with transport elements.

 Server Flavors:  NS